 Did you know?

-80g of fresh, canned or frozen fruit and vegetables counts as one portion of your 5 A Day.
+80g of fresh, tinned or frozen fruit and vegetables counts as one portion of your 5 A Day.
+Remember to choose tinned veg in water, without added salt or sugar.

 Sweet potatoes count towards your 5 A Day, but regular potatoes do not.